idvoretskyi/oci-k8s/README.md

-# OCI Kubernetes with Terraform/OpenTofu
+# OCI Kubernetes with OpenTofu

-This project creates a Kubernetes cluster (OKE) on Oracle Cloud Infrastructure using either Terraform or OpenTofu (an open source alternative to Terraform).
+This project creates a Kubernetes cluster (OKE) on Oracle Cloud Infrastructure using OpenTofu (an open source infrastructure-as-code tool).

 ## Repository Structure